-If your appeal is approved by the Appeals Committee, you will be placed on "Probation" for one semester to monitor your progress.
-During this probationary period, you are eligible to receive financial aid.
+If your appeal is approved by the Appeals Committee, you will be placed on either a "Probation" or 'Monitor' status to monitor your progress and the courses you are taking.
+During this probationary/monitoring period, you are eligible to receive financial aid.
 Depending upon the Committee's decision, you must either meet the SAP standards at the end of the probationary semester or be required to follow a specific academic plan.

 If I submit my appeal after the semester can I receive financial aid retroactively?

 No, the SAP appeal, with all attached documentation, must be received by the Financial Aid Office no later than 2 weeks prior to the end of the semester in order to be reviewed by the Appeals Committee, and if approved, your receiving funding for the current and following terms (if you meet the conditions established by the Appeals Committee) in the school year.
 Aid cannot be awarded retroactively.
 For instance, if you submitted your SAP appeal in January, and it was approved by the Appeals Committee, you would only qualify for aid for the Spring semester.

 Can I take classes not listed on my educational plan?